-Analysis | Will Mark Meadows get charged with a crime for not cooperating with the Jan.
+Analysis | Will Mark Meadows be charged with a crime for not cooperating with the Jan.
 6 committee?

 2. Meadows is suing the Jan.
 6 committee

-When Meadows decided he wasn’t going to cooperate with the committee anymore, he didn’t just not show up to testify; he sued them.
+When Meadows decided he wasn’t going to cooperate with the committee anymore, he didn’t just not show up to testify; he sued the committee.

-He argues that lawmakers kept wanting to question him about things that are off limits.
+He argues that lawmakers kept wanting to question him about things that are off-limits.
 The committee, his attorney said, “has no intention of respecting boundaries.”

 The committee probably has the upper hand, legal experts say.
 There’s a “speech and debate clause” in the Constitution that protects lawmakers from lawsuits for doing their jobs.
 But Meadows can drag things out and hope his case gets mired in legal fights that make it harder for officials to prosecute him, as compared with Bannon, who just thumbed his nose at the committee entirely.